pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxContextMenu/1 Configuration/onHiding.md

 Information about the event.

 ##### field(e.cancel): Boolean
-Allows you to cancel widget hiding.
+Allows you to cancel UI component hiding.

 ##### field(e.component): {WidgetName}
 The UI component's instance.